quanpham0805/cs246e-notes/Notes/problem_3.md

 #endif
 ```

+Fixing the double include problem: "include guard"
-First time _node.h_ is included, symbol NODE_H not defined, so file is included.
+- First time _node.h_ is included, symbol `NODE_H` not defined, so file is included.

-Subsequently, symbol is defined, so file is supressed.
+- Subsequently, symbol is defined, so file is supressed.

 **ALWAYS**

-- Put `#include guards` in header files
+- Put `#include guards` in header files (`.h`)

 **NEVER**

-- Compile.h files
+- Compile `.h` files
-- Include .cc files
+- Include `.cc` files

 Now what if someone writes: